A Fantastic Tamil Harbour Beneath Under The Sea

 Conclusion:

-Poompuhar's history is a cultural talent, tragic loss and permanent heritage.
-The city was once the centre of Tamil civilization, trade and artistry, only partially claimed by the sea.
-Nevertheless, the soul lives through literature, oral history and archaeological evidence.
-As we continue to highlight the mysteries under the waves, the story of poompuhar acts as a timeless reminder of the beauty, flexibility and delicacy of human civilization.
+Poompuhar's history is a cultural talent, a tragic loss, and a permanent heritage.
+The city was once the centre of Tamil civilization, trade, and artistry, only partially claimed by the sea.
+Nevertheless, the soul lives through literature, oral history, and archaeological evidence.
+As we continue to highlight the mysteries under the waves, the story of Poompuhar acts as a timeless reminder of the beauty, flexibility, and delicacy of human civilization.